isoAdvector/isoAdvector/README.md

 # Usage

 See the tests directory for examples of usage.
-For instance go to tests/discInUniFlow/hex and execute the generateCase script to make a simple case Go to the newly created case folder and execute the Allrun script.
+For instance go to tests/discInUniFlow/hex and execute the generateCase script to make a simple case.
+Go to the newly created case folder and execute the Allrun script.
 After a few seconds it should finish and inspection of the alpha1 field in Paraview will show a circular water volume going from lower left to upper right corner of the domain.